joinpursuit/8-0-technical-curriculum/03-react/lifecycle/lesson-notes/readme.md

 }, [today]);
 ```

-However, the color will change every time you use the `today` object.
+However, if you use the `today` object, the color will change every time.

 Instead, you can choose a specific value in the object: